jaluan/Riukojietna/README.md

 2. Run show_CN_and_Ice.m

 This will plot the Riukojietna 14C and 10Be data pairwise for sample 1+2 and 3+4.
 Next it will produce an ice-history vector and calculate the resulting accumulation of cosmogenic nuclides over time (by calling ‘forward_CN_bedrock.m’).
-For this part I have implemented three methods (switch by setting ‘method’ = 1, 2, or 3).

-Method 1: loading pre-defined ice-histories by calling ‘define_ice_history.m’ with an input parameter to switch between three different scenarios (more can easily be added).

-Method 2: Hard-coding an ice-history directly into the script

-Method 3: Looping over a variable to plot cosmogenic nuclide accumulation histories for a range of ice histories at once.
-The variable that is looped can easily be changed.

-3. Run show_CN_and_Ice_s5.m

-Same as #2 above, but tailored to test LIA burial for sample site 5.

-/Jane Lund Andersen, 21.11.2023
+/Jane Lund Andersen, 09.06.2026